 Dr. O'Brien came to BARI from Binghamton University in Binghamton, NY, where he earned his doctorate and was a founding member of the Binghamton Neighborhood Project (BNP), an interdisciplinary program intended to unify researchers, policymakers, and practitioners in the effort to address the challenges of urban life from a scientific perspective.

 See Dan O'Brien's complete Curriculum Vitae.

 Click here to contact Dan O'Brien.

 O’Brien, D.T.
 2013.
 Custodians and custodianship in urban neighborhoods: A methodology using reports of public issues received by a city’s 311 hotline.
 Published online at Environment & Behavior.
-[Journal] [Earlier version is Working Paper #1]
+An earlier version of this article is BARI Working Paper #1.

 O’Brien, D.T., Kauffman, R. 2013.
 Broken windows and low adolescent prosociality: Not cause and consequence, but co-symptoms of low collective efficacy.
 American Journal of Community Psychology, 51: 359-369.
 [Journal]

 O’Brien, D.T., Norton, C., Cohen, J., Wilson, D.S.
 2012.
 Cultural variation in community perception: Local adaptation and the interpretation of disorder.
 Published online at Environment and Behavior.
 [Journal]

 O’Brien, D.T.
 2012.
 Getting to know your neighbors: Introducing evolutionary psychology to urban research-policy collaborations.
 Journal of Social, Evolutionary and Cultural Psychology, 6: 329-343.
 [PDF]